 Gardening and Landscape Stewardship

-Our purpose is to joyfully heed God’s call to act as caring stewards of the blessed creation by communally cultivating and beautifying the church grounds.
-Typically we groom, weed, prune, deadhead, water, mulch, compost; occasionally, we divide, plant and amend soil.
-Many of us appreciate the time to contemplate the grace around us as we work the soil, offering our work to our parish and to God.
-For more information contact Tim Irving at email@example.com, or show up on the third Saturday of the month with gardening gloves.
+Our purpose is to act as caring stewards of our beloved St. Dominic’s by communally maintaining and beautifying the church grounds.
+Typically we weed, prune, deadhead, water, mulch, remove litter and occasionally plant seasonal items.
+Many of us appreciate the opportunity to come together as a service community and get grounded with nature, God and each other.
+For more information contact Karen DeTemple at firstname.lastname@example.org or 415-377-0890 or simply show up on the third Saturday of the month with gardening gloves.

 Greeters and Ushers